 New England BIPOC Festival

-An annual celebration of food, art, and joy in Portsmouth, NH.
+An annual celebration of food, Culture & Community in Portsmouth, NH.

-The New England BIPOC Festival is a powerful annual celebration of Black, Indigenous, and People of Color communities in New England.
-Held in Portsmouth, NH, this vibrant event uplifts joy, creativity, and resilience through food, music, art, and shared cultural experiences.
-Hosted by Cultivate, the festival is a joyful act of resistance and a platform for building a more equitable and connected community.
+the new england BIPOC festival is a powerful annual celebration of Black, Indigenous, and People of Color in new england. held in portsmouth, NH, this vibrant event uplifts joy, creativity, and resilience through food, music, art, and shared cultural experiences. hosted by Cultivate, the festival is a joyful act of resistance and a platform for building a more equitable and connected community. come hungry!

 • BIPOC-led food vendors & artisan market